 The Metamorphosis EP, the first of their electronic "ambient soundtracks" works, was released in 1999, followed by four records of the same type in quick succession: their fifth album, Perdition City (Music to an Interior Film) in 2000, and three EPs: Silence Teaches You How to Sing and Silencing the Singing, both in 2001, and 2003's A Quick Fix of Melancholy.

 In 2005, Ulver released Blood Inside, their sixth full-length, and an album that marked a return to standard rock instrumentation, combined with orchestral instruments and arrangements.
 Their seventh studio album, Shadows of the Sun, saw another sonic sea change.
-Ulver enlisted guitarist and producer Christian Fennesz and Theremin master Pamelia Kurstin as collaborators.
+Ulver enlisted guitarist and producer Christian Fennesz and theremin master Pamelia Kurstin as collaborators.
 The album received the Album of the Year Award at the Oslo Awards.

-In 2009, Ulver announced it would become a quartet.
-Its three extant members -- Garm, Ylwizaker, and multi-instrumentalist Jørn H. Sværen enlisted British composer and multi-instrumentalist Daniel O'Sullivan, who had joined the group.
+In 2009, Ulver announced they would become a quartet.
+Their three extant members -- Garm, Ylwizaker, and multi-instrumentalist Jørn H. Sværen enlisted British composer and multi-instrumentalist Daniel O'Sullivan, who had joined the group.
 The first album to feature the quartet was 2011's Wars of the Roses, followed by a thoroughly reimagined collection of '60s cover versions on 2012's Childhood's End, and an EP from the Roadburn Festival, as well as a DVD of a performance at the Norwegian National Opera.